sarutlaa/AWS-Snowflake-Data-Pipeline/README.md

 Store the raw data in S3 bucket ----> Trigger tranform function whenever new data is in S3 raw data bucket ----> Transform data and Load it in Snowflake Data Warehouse ----> Finding the insights about the Top 100 songs using SQL Queries.

-## Data Source:
+## Data Sources:

 Spotify API developers account : https://developer.spotify.com/ , For access to the Spotify Playlists.

-S3 Storage Integration in Snowflake : https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration
+S3 Storage Integration in Snowflake : https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration.

 Automating Snowpipe for S3 : https://docs.snowflake.com/en/user-guide/data-load-snowpipe-auto-s3

 ## Things to Note Down